Zuehlke/software-engineering-corner/drafts/homemade-signals.md

 To my surprise, everything I tried just worked.
 Check out the full code including an example in my [GitHub Gist](https://gist.github.com/culas/96664bda9249a98f36c26bc79c1c2f62).
 The entire rendering is based on effects and only uses vanilla JavaScript.
-Let me know, if you would be interested in a walkthrough.